LLNL/sundials/doc/arkode/guide/source/ARKodeButcherTable.rst

    Retrieves a specified explicit Butcher table.
 The prototype for this function, as well as the integer names for each provided method, are defined in the header file ``arkode/arkode_butcher_erk.h``.
-For further information on these tables and their corresponding identifiers, see :ref:`Butcher`.
+For further information on these tables and their corresponding identifiers, see :numref:`Butcher`.

    **Arguments:**
       * *emethod* -- integer input specifying the given Butcher table.